 Brown & Brown has been successful in securing significant compensation for many of our clients.
-The best way to learn what your case might be worth is through a one-on-one consultation at our Fairview Heights or St. Louis office.
+The best way to learn what your case might be worth is through a one-on-one consultation at our Illinois or St. Louis office.

 When Should You Contact an Attorney After a Neck and Back Injury?

 It is always a good idea to discuss your claim with an attorney, even if you have already been offered a settlement from an insurance company.
 Once you accept an insurance settlement, you waive your right to seek compensation through legal action.
 Unless you have spoken with an attorney, you may be voluntarily giving up your right to seek compensation that is truly in line with the extent of your damages.